BBaysinger/bb-portfolio/README.md

 - Profile aware (`dev` / `prod` / `both`) with distinct registries & buckets.
 - Safety: avoids destructive infra ops; supports discovery/plan-only modes.
 - Falls back to SSH path if workflow dispatch fails.
-- **Blue-green deployment support**: Deploy to the candidate instance; promotion is performed by the dedicated script `deploy/scripts/orchestrator-promote.sh`.
-Use `--auto-promote` to run it automatically after health checks.
+- Lagoon (future blue/green/red orchestrator) is tracked separately—see [Deployment Orchestrator: Today vs. Lagoon](#-deployment-orchestrator-today-vs-lagoon) for roadmap details.
+The scripts remain in this repo but are intentionally disabled until multi-host infra returns.

-**Note:** The orchestrator is functional but requires additional testing for edge cases and failure scenarios.
+**Note:** The current orchestrator is functional but requires additional testing for edge cases and failure scenarios.
 Production deployments should be monitored closely until further validation is complete.

 Typical commands: